wp-plugins/appointy-appointment-scheduler/readme.txt

 * Schedule Events (Single or Multiple occuring events)
 * Almost anything that accepts appointments over phone can be scheduled.

-The basic scheduling system is free and has no limit on bookings, staff and services.
+The basic scheduling system is free and has no limit on bookings.

 Features: